Class of 2025

 Lock-In and New Parent Orientation

 Freshmen Lock-In is a terrific way for your child to get to know his/her new classmates.
 Plans are still underway to make this a safe, fantastic event.
 Please mark your calendars for Friday, August 13.

 We’d also like parents and guardians to join us for New Parent Orientation on that same evening.

 Students are assigned summer reading books specific to their course placement for English and social studies classes.
 Reading assignments must be completed before the first day of school.
 Please review the Summer Reading List to find your student’s required books.
 You may purchase books from your chosen retailer.
 Please note: The Accelerated World History I summer reading assignment is coming soon.

 Technology Boot Camp – Attendance is Mandatory

 At Christian Brothers, all students are required to take four semesters of a language in order to graduate.
 Colleges encourage six or more semesters of a language.
-CB offers Spanish, French and new to the 2019-20 school year, American Sign Language.
+CB offers American Sign Language, French, and Spanish.
 More information about our world languages programs can be found here.